KELS-LP

 KELS-LP (104.7 FM), also known as "The Pirate", is a low-power radio station licensed to Greeley, Colorado, United States.
 The station serves the Greeley - Ft.
 Collins area and is currently owned by Plymouth Gathering, Inc.

+History

+KELS-LP received its license to cover on May 2, 2005, from a construction permit originating in 2003.
+The station became known as "Pirate Radio".
+The station airs programming from the 1940s through the 1980s, but has a Variety format.